 "These moms want to be moms.
 They want to be good moms.
 They don't want to repeat what happened to them," Leila said.
 "But the reality is, if there is not trauma healing, if there is not a healthy community around them, if there are not life skills in place, if there is not a safe place for them to live, it will be very, very, very difficult to be the mom they want to be."

-As their work continues, the Gunnings are in the process of a kinship adoption of their two foster children who are related to one of their children.
+As their work continues, the Gunnings are in the process of a kinship placement of their two foster children who are related to one of their children, as they work toward reunification.

 At the same time, they are trying to renovate a property outside Richmond where their growing adoptive/foster family can thrive.